git/git.github.io/rev_news/drafts/edition-89.md

   developers, what would it be?

-  It is very easy to be too strongly married to your initial solution to become blind to the merits of other approaches suggested in the discussion, or accept a possible reframing of the original problem to solve a wider problem.
+  It is very easy to be too strongly married to your initial solution and become blind to the merits of other approaches suggested in the discussion by others, or accept a possible reframing of the original problem to solve a wider problem.

   In the very early days of Git, before Linus passed the project's maintainership to me, I also had a "competitive" manner in a bad way.
 There were plenty of problems to be solved, and it felt as if people competed to be the first to offer a solution to each of them.
-  When I had an idea to solve a problem that others were also interested to see solved, sometimes it felt like I had to "beat" them, which meant that I had to send out patches that weren't well reasoned and well explained enough.
-Luckily, being maintainer means I do not have to compete with the others.
+  When I had an idea to solve a problem that others were also interested in, sometimes it felt like I had to "beat" them, which meant that I had to send out patches even before they are well reasoned and well explained enough.
+Luckily, being maintainer means I no longer have to compete with others.
 Instead I can set the pace of the project.
-After having lived in such a "competitive" way for a few months and saw its downside, I learned to give contributors time to think things through and wait long enough for counter-proposals.
+After having lived in such a "competitive" way for a few months and saw its downsides, I learned to give contributors time to think things through and wait for counter-proposals.

   So, one "tip" is to take things slowly.
 Be ready to step back, take a deep breath and take time to rethink the problem, together with